 United States law requires you to obtain written authorization before starting any type of compensated employment.
 Beginning work without appropriate authorization from your J-1 program sponsor (the organization which issued your DS-2019) is a serious violation of your J-1 status.

 Academic Training is flexible in its format and offers a variety of employment situations to supplement your academic program in the United States.
 It is available before completion of your program of study (that is, concurrent with your studies) as well as afterwards.
 As long as you stay within the stipulated time limits, it lets you work part-time while classes are in session and full-time during vacation periods; and, under certain circumstances, you may interrupt study to work full-time, for example while you are writing a thesis.
-Please contact Heidi Gregori-Gahan or Andrea Barnard in the IPS Office for further information.
+Please contact Heidi Gregori-Gahan or Nicole Vernon in the IPS Office for further information.

 - Your primary purpose in the United States must be study rather than Academic Training.